Submit your work, meet writers and drop the ads. Become a member

 What keeps me occupied is

-to finish the day that has
+to finish the day

-to bat the unease out of
+to bat the unease

-creased pillows
+out of creased pillows

 and shake the fears too,